Rebzzel/kiero/README.md

 [MinHook](https://github.com/TsudaKageyu/minhook) (For kiero::bind function)

 ### Example
-To start, go to the kiero.h and select the desired hooks
+To start, select the desired hooks and then proceed to the main work
 ```C++
 // Example for D3D9 hook
 #define KIERO_INCLUDE_D3D9   1 // 1 if you need D3D9 hook